devopsgroup-io/catapult/README.md

 # Usage #

 devopsgroup.io Release Management is centered around web and database servers.
 The web and database servers are provisioned (created) via Vagrant and continuously integrated (when new code is detected) via Bamboo.

+## Syncing Your Fork ##

+To keep your fork updated with the latest from devopsgroup.io Release Management, please do the following.

+1. git remote add upstream git@github.com:devopsgroup-io/release-management.git
+2. git fetch upstream
+3. git pull upstream master